newjersey/navigator.business.nj.gov/content/src/fundings/dep-vehicle-charging.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: This program provides grants to offset the cost of purchasing electric vehicle charging stations.
+sidebarCardBodyText: This program provides grants to offset the cost of purchasing electric vehicle charging stations.
 The program expands New Jersey’s growing network of electric vehicle infrastructure, allowing residents, businesses, and government agencies to purchase and drive electric vehicles.